Ramūnas Karbauskis: Philanthropy and social engagement

 Karbauskis has launched Naisiai family festival (an alcohol-free, outdoor summer entertainment festival).
 He is also a writer and producer of TV series The Summer of Naisiai (Lithuanian: Naisių vasara), based on stories from Naisiai village where Karbauskis was born.

 In 2013, Karbauskis co-founded the charity Let's Educate Children (Lithuanian: Švieskime vaikus), in cooperation with Lithuanian singer and producer Andrius Mamontovas.

 Karbauskis has been the President of Lithuanian Draughts Federation since 2006 and the Vice-President of the Lithuanian Žemaitukas (a historic horse breed from Lithuania) Association from 2009.

 Allegations of illicit business practices

 A media investigation into Ramūnas Karbauskis's company Agrokoncernas revealed that Karbauskis and his family have been using shell companies to circumvent an anti-monopoly regulatory restriction on how much land one entity can own.
 Furthermore, it is asserted that Agrokoncernas has exploited this to receive additional funding from the EU.

 The investigation also shows that Karbauskis has used company finances to build his personal residence (instead of taking dividends from his company, for which he would have had to pay taxes).

 Personal life

 Karbauskis is married and has two sons, Justinas and Mantas, with his wife Lina.
 His brother, Mindaugas Karbauskis is stage director in the Moscow Mayakovsky Theatre.

 Karbauskis is divorced from his first wife Jūratė.

+Karbauskis supports Lithuanian paganism and has invited the neo-pagan movement Romuva to Naisiai to host events and celebrations, although he is not a member of the movement.
+The movement's high priestess Inija Trinkūnienė endorsed Karbauskis and his political party.